These FAQs address questions often posed by clinicians.

 What is OpenNotes?

-In 2010, 105 volunteering doctors and 20,000 of their patients completed a one-year, multicenter trial of OpenNotes.
-In this research and demonstration project, primary care doctors invited patients to read their signed visit notes.
-At the end of the year, patients overwhelmingly supported the program and cited multiple health benefits.
-Doctors saw benefits for patients and little burden for themselves.
+In 2010, 105 volunteering doctors and 20,000 of their patients completed a yearlong, multicenter trial of open notes.
+As part of the project, primary care clinicians invited patients to read their signed visit notes.
+At the end of the year, patients overwhelmingly supported the program.
+Doctors also saw benefits for patients and little burden for themselves.
 At the end of the study, both patients and doctors wanted to continue sharing notes.
 The findings of the trial had considerable impact, and less than 5 years after its publication, more than 12 million patients in the US have gained ready electronic access to notes.

 Why share notes?

 Engage your patients.
 The multicenter OpenNotes study found that approximately 4 out of 5 patients, when actively offered the opportunity, read their notes.
 More recent research suggests that when patients are offered access to their notes, clearly marked patient portals and sending email reminders are important for keeping them engaged.

 Patients who read notes report that they:

 - have a better understanding of their health and medical conditions;

 - feel more in control of their care;

 - more frequently take their medications as prescribed; and

 - have better conversations and stronger relationships with their doctors.